 During the descent the pressure in your mask will have to be equalised by exhaling through your nose.
-This should be kept to a minimum as exhaling through the nose depletes the counterlung volume.
-During your instruction you will have been advised not to exhale through the nose.
-However, it is beneficial to try this during familiarisation with the apparatus, in a safe environment, to experience the effect it has on the counterlung's volume, your ability to take another breath and the importance of being able to properly locate the diluent inflator.
+Exhaling through your nose during other phases of the dive should be kept to a minimum as it depletes the gas volume in the counterlung.
+During your instruction you will have been advised not to exhale through the nose except during descent.
+However, it is beneficial to try this during familiarisation with the apparatus in a safe environment, to experience the effect it has on the counterlung's volume, your ability to take another breath and the importance of being able to properly locate the diluent inflator.